Resilience and Future Belief

 - develop competences of teachers, guidance counsellors and other staff so that they are able to identify students’ needs for support at an early stage as well as to assess the type of support needed and target their interventions accordingly.

 - improve the capability of staff at vocational institutes to form a holistic view on an individual student’s situation, including knowledge of procedures, services and tools; awareness of concepts of agency and resilience; pedagogical skills and teaching methods so that students’ individual skills and readiness are taken into account during learning processes.

-2) Educational institutes will have a tool for assessing the need for service and support, which can also be utilized as a tool for assessing the effectiveness of the action.
+- provide educational institutes with a tool that can be used for assessing students’ needs for service and support, as well as for assessing the effectiveness of the action or intervention.

-3) All students have equal opportunities for counselling and support services, that their transition to education or
+- contribute to giving all students equal access to counselling and support services, and to smoothening their transition to further education or working life.

-6) Vocational institutes have developed flexible study paths for students who have individual needs or difficulties in learning.
-Moreover, all the aspects of accessibility have been secured and taken into account.
+- assist vocational institutes in the development of flexible study paths with easy access for students who have individual needs or difficulties in learning.

 Digital Service and Support Need Indicator

 RETU Indicator’s first pilot version is now online at https://retumittari.fi/